RakhithJK/dbeaver-cloudbeaver-wiki/Getting-started-with-DBeaver-Team-Edition.md

 Continue Team Edition DBeaver configuration using the [tabs](https://github.com/dbeaver/cloudbeaver/wiki/DBeaver-TE-Configuration) in the administration panel.

-3. Setting up Team Edition DBeaver desktop client.
+## Step 3.
+Setting up Team Edition DBeaver desktop client

 Download the installation files from the [website](https://dbeaver.com/download/team-edition/).

 When you run Team Edition DBeaver for the first time, enter the domain controller URL.
 It is **the same** as the URL you enter in **step 2** in the address bar to access Team Edition CloudBeaver:

 ![TEDB](https://github.com/dbeaver/cloudbeaver/assets/49681450/fdaed67c-7b2f-4bc8-9b36-d70e6b45d67b)